Skip to content

 Losing a loved one can make you feel very lonely.
 This might be because you were very close to them, or because you were their carer for a long time – or because you can't face going out and socialising like you used to.

-Whatever the feeling, feeling lonely and isolated for a long time can affect our confidence.
+Whatever the reason, feeling lonely and isolated for a long time can affect our confidence.
 If you can, talk to others about how you're feeling and try to stay connected with friends and family.

 How can I look after myself when I'm grieving?